aneesh662/ML-Simple-LR/README.txt

 Visualization: Uses matplotlib to display the regression line and data points.
 Contributing

-If you want to contribute to this project, feel free to fork the repository and submit a pull request.
-Any improvements or bug fixes are welcome!

-License

-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements

 Streamlit for creating interactive web apps. scikit-learn for machine learning tools.